anthonyscorrea/cmba-bylaws/docs/02-policy.md

 1. A team may begin a game with eight (8) players up to two (2) times in one season.
 A team that fails to field nine (9) players at the start of the game after receiving 2 (two) prior technical forfeits shall forfeit all subsequent games.
 1. A team in technical forfeit shall remain in technical forfeit, regardless of the number of players with which it finished the game.

-If a ninth player does not arrive or arrives after forfeit time, the team shall be in technical forfeit, as defined in [Forfeits](#forfeits).
+If a ninth player does not arrive or arrives after forfeit time, play may continue, but the short team shall be in technical forfeit, as defined in [Technical Forfeit](#technical-forfeit).

 ####  Protests
 Protests may only be made on the grounds of a violation of a rule stated in League policy or playing rules.
 Protests may not, under any circumstances, be based on the judgment of an umpire’s call.
 The protesting team’s Manager must notify the umpire of the protest at the time the violation occurred.